Content as a Service: Your Guide to the What, Why, and How

 Lastly, the content is made available through a technology-agnostic API, meaning your platform shouldn’t care about the technology used to get the content.
 As long as they can speak with it, they’re fine.
 Normally, this is done with a REST API, as is usually the industry standard.
 But given the current trends, we should soon start seeing similar setups using GraphQL.

 If you consider the box I named “Content Provider” in the above diagram as a black box, you can think of solutions such as a ButterCMS or headless Wordpress as valid options.
 With these products, you’d be using their own platform to author the content whilst working on the presentation layer, comprising whatever set of applications you might need (maybe web apps, mobile apps and others).
 You could, as an alternative, also provide access to the public APIs of these platforms, allowing others to take care of building their own presentation layers and saving you the trouble of working on that.

 Content as a Service in the Wild

-It isn’t easy to find examples of sites or companies who advertise the use of these platforms, since they are considered part of the base infrastructure or technical stack used to create them.
+It isn’t easy to find examples of sites or companies that advertise the use of these platforms since they are considered part of the base infrastructure or technical stack used to create them.
 A few who do are:

 - Spotify for artists: This side of Spotify allows content creators to upload their content and reach their audience without having to worry about the presentation.
 As an artist, you’re able to provide the content that other platforms will later consume and get insight into what content gets consumed and in what manner.
 You’re basically benefiting from all the attributes mentioned before, applied specifically to the music industry.